Rotifer/Rotifer.github.io/_posts/2015-01-03-preparing-the-data.md

 ## Builing our shell script piece by piece

-The final shell script is available in the _shell_scripts_ directory of the project repo and is named _parse_seasons_1993_2023.sh_.
-You can take a look at it now to get an overview of it but I am going to break it down piece by piece and explain what each segment of it achieves so that by the end, you will hopefully have a good understanding of its workings.
+The final shell script is available in the _shell_scripts_ directory of the project repo and is named _parse_seasons_1993_2023.sh_, [link](https://github.com/Rotifer/duckdb_epl/blob/main/shell_scripts/parse_seasons_1993_2023.sh).
+You can take a look at it now to get an overview of it but I am going to break it down piece by piece and explain what each segment achieves so that by the end, you will hopefully have a good understanding of its workings.
 Shell scripting is very amenable to this building piece by piece approach because it is really a glue for the wide range of programs and utilities available on modern Unix-type systems.
-If you use Unix utilities, then you can write shell scripts by just putting the commands in a script file that you then make executable.
+If you use Unix/Linux utilities, then you can write shell scripts by just putting the commands in a script file that you then make executable.

 Our script file starts with the _shebang_ line: `#!/usr/bin/bash`.
-When we execute the script by entering `./parse_seasons_1993_2023.sh`, in the command line, it starts executing the lines in the file either line by line or by construct when you have compound statements such as loops and _if_ statements.
+When we execute the script by entering `./parse_seasons_1993_2023.sh`, in the command line, it starts interpreting the lines in the file either line by line or by construct when you have compound statements such as loops and _if_ statements.
 Each section of the script is introduced with an explanatory comment that begins with # and extends to the line end.

 ### Declare some variables

-The script does not take any arguments when it is run; everything it needs to know is contained within the script itself.
+The script does not take any arguments when it is run; everything it needs to "know" is contained within the script itself.
 The input and out directory paths are assigned to variables as relative paths, relative to the directory of the script itself, that is.